Wait a minute. You can get pregnant after ovulation? We love a good plot twist! Let’s explore this together.

 If you’re trying to get pregnant, keep a close eye on your cycle.

-There are definitely days that are more likely to give you a baby than others, including the day after you ovulate.
+There are definitely days such as the fertility window that are more likely to give you a baby than others, including the day after you ovulate.